abap34/abap34/README.md

 Lightweight Automatic Differentiation & DeepLearning Framework implemented in pure Julia.

-The framework depends on very few external packages.
+This framework depends on very few external packages.
 (Only packages for plotting and using GPUs.)